fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 Casper requires this separate “proposal mechanism” and currently plans on using a PoW mechanism to do that.
 That proposal mechanism adds costs to Casper that aren’t discussed in the proposal, since they’re separate.
 VPoS is self-contained and doesn't need any external mechanism to operate properly.

 In summary, Casper has the minor (fixable) issue that long-range revisions can trick nodes that haven't caught up to the fork point, requires an external proposal method, and is unlikely to achieve more than 10% of the total coins being used as active stake since active stake can't be transferred.
-VPoS has none of these issues, and because for both systems an attacker must achieve nearly 50% of the *active* stake to successfully perform a double spend, and VPoS can realistically achieve nearly 100% of the total coins being used as active stake, VPoS should have approximately 10 times the security that Casper can achieve in terms of the percentage of the total coins that an attacker needs to successfully attack the system.
+VPoS has none of these issues, and because for both systems an attacker must achieve nearly 50% of the *active* stake to successfully perform a double spend, and VPoS can realistically achieve nearly 100% of the total coins being used as active stake, VPoS should have approximately 10 times the base security that Casper can achieve in terms of the percentage of the total coins that an attacker needs to successfully attack the system.

 ## Analysis of Pure Proof of Stake Protocols